Posted on May 24 2018

 Rado HyperChrome Captain Cook

 Rado’s Captain Cook mirrors in many ways the Oris Sixty-Five.
 It’s a large Swiss manufacturer faithfully recreating one of their own 1960’s watches.
 What’s particularly interesting is that Rado isn’t renowned for their diver's watches, having made their name with modernist ceramic designs.

 Yet, this is an upgraded reproduction of a watch that they did initially release in 1962 and the emphasis has certainly been on maintaining that authenticity.
 This means that the watch is a bit on the small side at just over 37mm, has little in the way of lume and has a modest water resistance of 100M.
 But that’s the beauty of it.
 It’s just what a divers watch was actually like in the 1960s.

 There are some nods to the modernism that Rado is famous for, including an inward sloping ceramic bezel, domed sapphire crystal and curved dial.
 Overall, it’s a quirky piece of nostalgia, priced towards the top end of what we’re highlighting in this blog.

 Dan Henry is a new watch company started with a very simple concept.
 Dan was a collector of watches who shared details of his latest finds with fellow enthusiasts.
 Rather than continue to help his fellow collectors find the pieces they desired he started to produce them.
 Each watch model is named after the year it was inspired by.

 The 1970 has a 'Super Compressor' look to it with an internal rotating bezel.
 Available in both orange and grey accented versions there's also a choice of case sizes in 40mm or 44mm.
-With the ever reliable Seiko NH35 automatic movement and a domed sapphire crystal you once again get a lot of watch for money.
-It's one sixth the price of the Rado.
+With the ever-reliable Seiko NH35 automatic movement and a domed sapphire crystal, you once again get a lot of watch for the money.
+It's one-sixth the price of the Rado.